shoganhennessy/shoganhennessy.github.io/_pages/research.md

 - stagnating support from state governments to state universities

 The analysis uses a shift-share approach to show that falls in state support explain 40\% of the substitution towards lecturers, away from tenured faculty.
-Analysis of every public university professor in Illinois implies that incumbent professors are unaffected, and that changes in faculty composition at public universities arise via falls in future hiring after revenue shocks.
+Analysis of every public university professor in Illinois implies that incumbent professors are unaffected, and that changes in faculty composition at public universities arise via falls in future hiring after funding cuts.

 ## Work in Progress